Skip to main content

 timeline.dbPathSQLite database path/data/timeline.db

-timeline.historyLimitMax events to retain10000
+timeline.historyLimitMax events to retain (memory only)10000

 traffic.prometheusUrlManual Prometheus/VictoriaMetrics URL"" (auto-discover)